 The image on the right is an axial T2 weighted image of the brainstem of an MS-patient, showing typical peripherally located white matter lesions, often in or near the trigeminal tract, or bordering the 4th ventricle.

-Here a typical case of small vessel disease.
+Here is a typical case of small vessel disease.

-There is widespread white matter disease with a symmetrical distribution.
+There is widespread white matter disease with a symmetrical distribution and a lacune in the right basal ganglia.

 A very important differential to keep in mind, especially in patients with a bilateral optic neuritis and myelitis, is Neuromyelitis Optica Spectrum Disorder (NMOSD), previously called Devic's Disease.